On graphs with modularity zero or near-zero: Proofs for new deterministic results

-Now let us prove the lower bound.
+\begin{proof}[Proof of Theorem~\ref{thm.detmod0}] The upper bound in the theorem follows by Claim~\ref{clm.upperbound}, so it remains to prove the lower bound.
 We must show that if $n \geq 4$ and we form $G$ by removing $x \leq n/2$ edges from $K_n$ then $\q(G)=0$.
 Let us note first one useful inequality.
-Let $G$ be a graph on vertex set $V$, let $U$ be a proper subset of $V$, and form $G'$ by `moving' an edge currently between $U$ and $\bar{U}$ to the location of a missing edge within $U$ or $\bar{U}$.
-Then
+Let $G$ be a graph on vertex set $V$, let $U \subseteq V$, and form $G'$ by `moving' an edge currently between $U$ and $\overline{U}$ to the location of a missing edge within $U$ or $\overline{U}$.
+Then by the expression~\eqref{eqn.pG2} for $p_G(U)$,